niniwu1207-cmd/spotify-popularity-analysis/README.md

 ### Null Hypothesis (H₀):

 Tracks with explicit content and tracks without explicit content come from the same popularity distribution.
+Any observed difference in average popularity is due to random chance.

 ### Alternative Hypothesis (H₁):